Eacaw/Inferno-GJ22/readme.md

 #### Day 4:

 Created 8 basic levels that can be utilized for the game.
+Add more details to the `DevPlayground` and features such as a ramp.
+Update the UI at the end of each level to progress to the next level in the build.